 Executive Session on Community Corrections (2013-2016)

-The inaugural meeting was held in Cambridge over three days in September, 2013, and members convened to discuss a broad array of themes, including the current state of corrections today, current opportunities and challenges for reforming community corrections, the role of research in the development of policy, and values that should guide the drive for reform in community corrections.
-The second meeting These themes will be built upon and expanded in the remaining 4 meetings, which will run until 2016.
+The inaugural meeting was held in Cambridge over three days in September, 2013.
+Members convened to discuss a broad array of themes, including the current state of corrections today, current opportunities and challenges for reforming community corrections, the role of research in the development of policy, and values that should guide the drive for reform in community corrections.
+In the second meeting of the Session, held in March 2014, members discussed draft papers on a wide range of topics, including new paradigms for community corrections agencies, the place and definition of community in community corrections, and community justice responses to young adult offenders age 18-24.
+These themes will be built upon and expanded in the remaining four meetings, which will run until 2016.

 This page will be updated with papers produced by members of the Executive Session.

 - Molly Baldwin, Founder and CEO, Roca, Inc.

 - Barbara Broderick, Chief Probation Officer, Maricopa County Probation Adult Probation Department

 - Douglas Burris, Chief Probation Officer, United States District Court, The Eastern District of Missouri, Probation

 - John Chisholm, District Attorney, Milwaukee County District Attorney's Office

 - Christine Cole (Facilitator), Executive Director, Program in Criminal Justice Policy and Management, Harvard Kennedy School

 - George Gascón, District Attorney, San Francisco District Attorney's Office

 - Adam Gelb, Director, Public Safety Performance Project, The Pew Charitable Trusts